crmorgan/nservicebus-intro/README.md

 `Install-Package NServiceBus.RabbitMQ`

-In Visual Studio add the created project to the Sales solution folder.
+In Visual Studio add the new project to the Sales solution folder

-Edit the Hosts.cs file
+Edit the Hosts.cs file and change the following:

-Change `EndpointName` to `sales`
+- Change `EndpointName` to `sales`

-Edit the EndpointConfiguration setting to match the store-web settings
+- Edit the `EndpointConfiguration` object's setting to match those in the store-web

 Add a `Sales.Endpoints.PlaceOrderHandler` to handle the `PlaceOrder` command